Peer Gynt

+Peer Gynt (/pɪər ˈɡɪnt/, [peːr ˈjʏnt, - ˈɡʏnt]) is a five-act play in verse written in 1867 by the Norwegian dramatist Henrik Ibsen.
+It is one of Ibsen's best known and most widely performed plays.

-Peer Gynt chronicles the journey of its title character from the Norwegian mountains to the North African desert and back.
-According to Klaus Van Den Berg, "its origins are romantic, but the play also anticipates the fragmentations of emerging modernism" and the "cinematic script blends poetry with social satire and realistic scenes with surreal ones."
+Peer Gynt chronicles the journey of its titular character from the Norwegian mountains to the North African desert and back.
+According to Klaus Van Den Berg, "its origins are Romantic, but the play also anticipates the fragmentations of emerging modernism" and the "cinematic script blends poetry with social satire and realistic scenes with surreal ones."
 Peer Gynt has also been described as the story of a life based on procrastination and avoidance.
-The play was written in Italy and a first edition of 1,250 copies was published on 14 November 1867 by the Danish publisher Gyldendal in Copenhagen.
-Although the first edition swiftly sold out, a reprint of two thousand copies, which followed after only fourteen days, did not sell out until seven years later.